isezen/testscript/exorde.md

 sudo usermod -aG docker $USER
 ```

+**NOTE:** At this point, you may need to log out & in your linux account.

 ## Easy Install

 ```sh
 docker run -d --restart unless-stopped --pull always --name exorde-cli rg.fr-par.scw.cloud/exorde-labs/exorde-cli -m METAMASK_WALLET_ADDRESS -l 2
 ```
+If you choose this method, no need to install from github.

 ## Install from github